 FREQUENLY ASKED QUESTIONS

 We work with people who deeply care about their community and have a vision for their community to be stronger and healthier.
 We support people who is passionate, driven and dedicated to making their vision a reality.
 We work with people who are willing and ready to make their work more powerful and successful by working together with Cultivate and others.
-In order to be accepted into our program, the person must be a community insider - someone who is native or indigenous to the people group that they wish to serve.
-In other words, this person must be the same race, ethnicity, or culture as the people in the community that they wish to serve through their charitable program.

 - Fill out the Interest Form.